Will Benson Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in MLB.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the third-best in the league.

-- The Blue Jays have a 3.71 team ERA that is No. 1 among all league pitching staffs.
+- The Blue Jays have the first-ranked team ERA across all MLB pitching staffs (3.70).

-- Blue Jays pitchers combine to surrender 148 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Blue Jays pitchers combine to give up 149 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- In his most recent outing on Saturday against the Chicago Cubs, the righty tossed six innings, allowing four earned runs while surrendering four hits.
+- In his last time out on Sunday, the left-hander went five innings against the Chicago Cubs, giving up no earned runs while surrendering two hits.

+- The 36-year-old has a 2.57 ERA and 5.1 strikeouts per nine innings in three games this season, while giving up a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.